 Moving on, let’s take a look at Wall Street’s analyst calls interpreted for you before the market opens.

-It’s basically a quick summary of a few biggest analyst calls with a short excerpt of analyst’s report.
+It’s basically a quick summary of a few biggest analyst calls with a short excerpt of an analyst’s report.

 Take note that this is NOT a summary of ALL the analyst calls.